Program overview

 The Mechanical Technician – CNC & Precision Machining program offers several unique features that enhance the learning experience:

-• Opportunity to work in labs designed to simulate real-world workplace environments.
+• State-of-the-Art Facilities: Work in labs designed to replicate real-world workplaces.

 Career Options

-Graduates of the Mechanical Technician – CNC & Precision Machining program can pursue a variety of career paths in Canada, including:
+Graduates of the Mechanical Technician – CNC & Precision Machining program can pursue a variety of career opportunities in Canada, including:

-• Tool and Die Maker: Specializes in creating precision tools and dies used in manufacturing processes.
+• Tool and Die Maker: Specialize in creating precision tools and dies used in manufacturing processes.

-• General Machinist: Operates machine tools to produce precision parts and instruments.
+• General Machinist: Operate and maintain machine tools to produce precision parts and instruments.

-• CNC Programmer: Develops programs for CNC machines to automate manufacturing processes.
+• CNC Programmer: Develop and optimize CNC programs for automated machining processes.

 These roles are essential in various industries, including automotive, aerospace, and metal fabrication, providing a wealth of opportunities for skilled graduates.